mamatteo/github.io/_posts/2020-01-09-the-most-important-skills-of-data-scientist.md

 > The most important element in driving inside out of data is what makes a data scientist irreplaceable: a human factor.
 The key to turn data into insight lies in what we can do that machines can't: curiosity, empathy, imagination, creativity, comunication, leadership.

 Sulle competenze chiave da acquisire, oltre a quelle tecniche:
-> We all have accesso to Google with billions of data points in Google, but it's your curiosity what little minds would you learn, would you search, and therefore also would you filter and how do you discover what's relevant to you.
+> We all have access to Google with billions of data points (...), but it's your curiosity what little minds would you learn, would you search, and therefore also would you filter and how do you discover what's relevant to you.
 Empathy is the key to connect with others and to understand what other people need.
 Creativity is the key to invent and articulate solutions to solve problem.
 Communication is the key to persuade, to influence and to spread ideas that create change.

-Su un nuovo modo di pensare:
+E infine, su un nuovo modo di pensare:
 > The most important skill of a data scientist is asking the right question to data. (...)
 Big data needs big brains.
 Big data needs the curious brain of an artist to make the difference.

 [TedTalk]: https://www.youtube.com/watch?v=qrhRfPY4F4w&t=4s